Skip to Content

 The plan is evaluating how all residents of the Region can access healthy, fresh, and desirable food.
 Data offer compelling evidence of disparities in the Region when viewing race, income, educational attainment, poverty rates, and health outcomes.

-Mapping compiled by the U.S. Department of Agriculture (USDA) in 2019 identifies several areas in the Region as low-income and low-access food deserts, i.e. areas where a significant portion of residents do not have access to a supermarket or grocery store within 1 mile in urban areas and 10 miles in rural areas.
+Mapping compiled by the U.S. Department of Agriculture (USDA) in 2019 identifies several areas in the Region as low-income and low-access food deserts, i.e., areas where a significant portion of residents do not have access to a supermarket or grocery store within 1 mile in urban areas and 10 miles in rural areas.
 These areas are located primarily in the Cities of Kenosha, Milwaukee, Racine, and Waukesha and increase in size when viewing a one-half mile distance to a supermarket, or when incorporating lack of access to a private vehicle.
 These areas also tend to overlap with communities of color in the Region.

-View Map
+View Food Deserts Map

 Food System Comments